robtweed/node-mwire/README.md

 - getGlobalList  (returns an array of Global names that exist in your database)
 - getNextSubscript     (returns the next subscript at a specified level of Global subscripting)
 - getPreviousSubscript     (returns the next subscript at a specified level of Global subscripting)
+- getSubscripts  (returns an array containing subscript values within a specified range, below a specified level of subscripting)
 - getAllSubscripts  (returns an array containing all subscript values below a specified level of subscripting)
 - increment (Atomically increments a Global node, using the specified subscripts)
 - decrement (Atomically decrements a Global node, using the specified subscripts)
 - remoteFunction   (Execute a function within the GT.M or Cach&#233; system and return the response)
 - transaction   (Execute a sequence of Global manipulations in strict order, specified as an array of setJSON and kill JSON documents.)
+- backupGlobal   (Backs up an entire global to a specified text file path)
+- cloneGlobal   (Make a snapshot/clone of one Global subtree into another Global sub-tree)
 - version   (returns the M/Wire build number and date)

 - onNext  (built-in event emitter that supports sequential processing of Global nodes by subscript)